strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Afterwards, the metric reporters monitor the metric objects for stat updates from Kafka, formatting and storing the changes for future export.

 ## Cruise Control Metric Reporter

 Cruise Control ships its own implementation of a Kafka metric reporter, the 'Cruise Control metric reporter'.
-The Cruise Control metric reporter filters the metric objects it receives from Kafka, stowing the metric objects related to Kafka partition monitoring into a concurrent hash map.
+The Cruise Control metric reporter filters the metric objects it receives from Kafka, storing the metric objects related to Kafka partition monitoring into a concurrent hash map.
 Then, at user-defined intervals, the reporter will loop through the concurrent hash map and create Cruise Control metric objects from the data provided by the metric objects.
 For the Cruise Control metric objects, the reporter will include information related to the metric type, value, time of recording, and broker origin.
 Finally, the reporter will format the Cruise Control metric object into a byte array and store it into a Kafka topic designated for Cruise Control metrics.